-Real time (one simulation run) localization errors and deviations of error are plotted in the first two subfigures of Figs. 5-8.
+Real time (one simulation run) localization errors and deviations of error are plotted in the first two subfigures of Figs. 7-10.
 Moreover, to obtain results of statistical significance, 250 rounds were conducted for varying numbers of AUVs.
-The average errors for the AUV's predicted location are plotted in Figs. (5-8)(c) with 95% confidence intervals.
+The average errors for the AUV's predicted location are plotted in Figs. 7, 8, 9 and 10(c) with 95% confidence intervals.

-Scenario 1: As shown in Figs. 5 and 6, our original solution 'Proposed solution w/ EU' performs the best.
+Scenario 1: As shown in Figs. 7 and 8, our original solution 'Proposed solution w/ EU' performs the best.
 In the typical current setting, 'Proposed solution w/ EU' obtains about 74.6% less error than 'Proposed solution w/o EU' while it obtains 80.4% less error in the extreme current setting.
 This is mainly due to the use of the external uncertainty model to predict the position and distribution of the AUVs and the ability to minimize the localization uncertainty.
 'Proposed solution w/o EU' ranks the second in terms of error performance because an AUV can leverage the ongoing communications and cooperation of other AUVs for localization.
 Even though CNA uses EKF to predict the positions, its performance is worse than 'Proposed solution w/o EU' since the AUV can only use its own states for position estimation.
 On the other hand, CNA is still better than DNRL and AAL due to the use of EKF filter, and DNRL performs better than AAL since it takes the current influence into account.

-By comparing Figs. 5 and 6, we can see that under extreme conditions, the localization error keeps increasing, since more dislocation is incurred by the extreme currents.
+By comparing Figs. 7 and 8, we can see that under extreme conditions, the localization error keeps increasing, since more dislocation is incurred by the extreme currents.
 Interestingly enough, we can see that the performance of our solution without using external uncertainty is not much better than that using CNA.
 In this case, using Doppler information does not help improve the localization much since the position uncertainties associated with other AUVs are also large and thus the performance is not too much better than that of using EKF.
 However, our solution using external uncertainty still performs the best due to the ability to estimate the position uncertainty and then use such information to minimize uncertainty.

-Scenario 2: As shown in Figs. 7 and 8, the performance ranking for these solutions closely resembles that in Scenario 1.
-However, the localization performance in Scenario 2 is much better than that in Scenario 1 since AUVs can obtain position correction periodically, as seen by comparing Figs. 5 with 7 (or Figs. 6 with 8).
-From these figures, we can see that localization error and deviation decrease when AUVs surface, i.e., at 4000 s and 8000 s in the results.
+Scenario 2: As shown in Figs. 9 and 10, the performance ranking for these solutions closely resembles that in Scenario 1.
+However, the localization performance in Scenario 2 is much better than that in Scenario 1 since AUVs can obtain position correction periodically, as seen by comparing Figs. 7 with 9 (or Figs. 8 with 10).
+From these figures, we can see that localization error and deviation decrease when

+Fig. 7.
+Scenario 1 with Typical Currents: under the ice mission with no resurfacing.

+AUVs surface, i.e., at 4000 s and 8000 s in the results.
 Moreover, we can see that for typical current settings in Scenario 2, the localization error and its deviation can stay within certain threshold for 'Proposed Solution w/ EU', while the error of other solutions tends to increase.
 This shows the effectiveness of our proposed solution in minimizing the localization uncertainty.